Skip to content ↓

 1. We seek to enable the children to be rooted and grounded in love; we seek for them to feel a connection with the school, the staff and the community and feel motivated to give back to those around them.

-We show our love for each child by educating and enriching in a way that gives them a good depth of knowledge and developing the skills and attitudes to grow in confidence and succeed.
+We show our love for each child by educating and enriching in a way that gives them a good depth of knowledge and developing the skills and attitudes to grow in confidence and to succeed.

 Our learning attributes form the basis of our academic curriculum design and each attribute is assigned disciplinary knowledge which we use throughout our planning.
-This knowledge becomes more complex overtime as children apply themselves more deeply and create a broader and more connected schema.
+This knowledge becomes more complex over time as children apply themselves more deeply and create a broader and more connected schema.

 These are: